7 Amazing Benefits of Turnips

 May Boost Immune System

 Vitamin C and ascorbic acid, present in large quantities in turnips are important boosters for our immune system.
-Vitamin C can stimulate the production of white blood cells and antibodies, in addition to acting as an antioxidant and reducing chronic health concerns like cancer and heart diseases.
+Vitamin C can stimulate the production of white blood cells and antibodies, in addition to acting as an antioxidant and reducing chronic health concerns and heart diseases.
 [6]

 May Improve Bone Strength